A lower bound on the two-arms exponent for critical percolation on the lattice: Iterating at

-Letting $i$ go to $\infty$ in the previous inequality, we obtain the result stated in theorem~\ref{fm}.
-Theorem~\ref{fm} and the inequality of corollary~\ref{intwoarms} readily imply theorem~\ref{sm}.
-To prove theorem~\ref{sm}, we proceed as in the proof of corollary~\ref{ftwoarms}, but instead of the initial estimate of proposition~\ref{ie}, we use the enhanced estimate provided by theorem~\ref{fm}.
+Letting $i$ go to $\infty$ in the previous inequality, we obtain the result stated in Theorem~\ref{fm}.
+Theorem~\ref{fm} and the inequality of Corollary~\ref{intwoarms} readily imply Theorem~\ref{sm}.
+To prove Theorem~\ref{sm}, we proceed as in the proof of Corollary~\ref{ftwoarms}, but instead of the initial estimate of Proposition~\ref{ie}, we use the enhanced estimate provided by Theorem~\ref{fm}.

-\section{Proof of theorem~\ref{tm}}
+\section{Proof of Theorem~\texorpdfstring{ \ref{tm}}{1.3}}

 Throughout this section, we work with a parameter~$p$ such that $\theta(p)>0$.
-We will use the hypothesis $\theta(p)>0$ to improve the lower bound for the probability of a connection inside a finite box. \begin{lemma} Let $n,\ell\geq 2$.
-For any $x,y\in\Lambda(n)$, we have
+We will use the hypothesis $\theta(p)>0$ to improve the lower bound for the probability of a connection inside a finite box.